THE LAST STOP DINER

 “What in God’s name is going on here?”

 Again the man shook his head.
-He picked up the paper and made a great show of opening it and beginning to read again, but Scott could see his hands were trembling.
+He picked up the paper and made a show of opening it and beginning to read again, but Scott could see his hands were trembling.

 “I’ve been here for going on three days,” the man said quietly, not taking his eyes off the paper.